vonmillhausen/sf2000/README.md

 ---

 ## Version History
+- `20230609 - 1.17`: Added a section about the default ROMs that come with the SF2000, including a HTML file and a CSV file that have the SHA256/SHA1/MD5/CRC32 hashes for all non-arcade ROMs, and details about which ROMs match the current No-Intro database.

 - `20230605 - 1.16`: Added my new [Save State Tool](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm).
 Added documentation to the Emulators section about the save state files and their format.
 Also added a note specifically to the Arcade section about the `.skp` files (which are secretly just save state files with a different extension).
 Added a "Favourites and History" section detailing the format of the `Favorites.bin` and `History.bin` files.

 - `20230530 - 1.15`: Added link to the community ROM compatibility list.
 Added some personal notes for theme creators.